react-data-grid vs react-spreadsheet vs react-datasheet

 }

-onCellDoubleClick?: Maybe<(args: CellClickArgs<R, SR>, event: CellMouseEvent) => void>
+onCellDoubleClick?: Maybe<(args: CellMouseArgs<R, SR>, event: CellMouseEvent) => void>

 Callback triggered when a cell is double-clicked.
 The default behavior is to open the editor if the cell is editable.
-Call preventGridDefault to prevent the default behavior
+Call preventGridDefault to prevent the default behavior.

-function onCellDoubleClick(args: CellClickArgs<R, SR>, event: CellMouseEvent) {
+function onCellDoubleClick(args: CellMouseArgs<R, SR>, event: CellMouseEvent) {

 if (args.column.key === 'id') {